-Grades: 9 - 11

-Length: 2 semesters

-Credits: 10 credits
+Grades: 9 - 12 Length: 2 semesters Credits: 10 credits

 This course is designed to help prepare students for working after high school.
 Students will receive exposure to different job and job skills.
 Students will have a daily job assignment along with a variation of different daily experiences.
-This course can be taken for one or two periods a day.
+This course can be taken for one period a day.
+Graded P/F